 Tandoor Chop House is the meeting of a North Indian communal eatery and a classic British chop house.
 It combines the essence of these two traditional restaurants — the tandoor ovens, Indian spices and marinades with select prime cuts of meat, and a buzzing atmosphere.

 Chef director ROSS CLARKE curates the menu for Tandoor (and sister brand The Hoxton Hotel) and was previously a director operating restaurants including Meatopia alumni The Rum Kitchen, but also Foleys, Senor Ceviche and Dirty Bones.
-Prior to this, he earnt his stripes spending time as a Creative Development chef in the 3 Michelin star Fat Duck.
+Prior to this, he earnt his stripes spending time as a Creative Development chef in the 3 Michelin star Fat Duck experimental kitchen.

 Celebrated chef, restaurateur and food writer MARK HIX is known for his original take on British gastronomy.
 After 17 years as Chef Director at Caprice Holdings, he opened his first restaurant, HIX Oyster & Chop House in 2008 followed shortly by another five HIX restaurants, scattered across London.
 Mark is frequently lauded as one of London’s most eminent restaurateurs with an unrivalled knowledge of ingredients with provenance.
 Most recently Mark received an MBE for services to hospitality, appointed within the New Year’s Honours 2017 list.